AravindAttepu/Fake-Restaurant-API/README.md

   - .NET: The platform for building and running the application (.NET 8.0)

-> This project was created to contribute to my knowledge and experience with .NET Web API.
-It showcases the use of ASP.NET Core and Entity Framework Core to build a simple RESTful API.
-The goal is to enhance my skills in web development and share a practical implementation of building APIs with .NET.
+>  This project is open to contributions!
+Whether you're an experienced developer or just getting started with .NET Web APIs, your contributions are welcome.

 **Contributing**